juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 <img src="./imgs/book.jpg" width="50%" />

 One of the authors of *Computer Music*, Charles Dodge, was active in computer music composition when it became a new field.
-In the 1960s, he was at Columbia working on an IBM mainframe computer for his early work, but had to go to Bell Labs to use a digital-to-analog conversion system in order to hear it.[^1]
+In the 1960s, he was at Columbia and Princeton working on an IBM mainframe computer for his early work, but had to go to Bell Labs to use a digital-to-analog conversion system in order to hear it.[^1]

 <img src="./imgs/ibm_computer.jpg" alt="IBM 360/91 console and 2250 display" width="80%" />